 **Tool lengths will vary between manufacturers.

-Complaint – The 1/4″ hex quick-load mechanism is too deep, and therefore hard for short driver bits to be removed.
+Complaint – “The ¼” hex quick-load mechanism is too deep, and a short driver bit is hard to remove”.

-Complaint – Adapter is difficult to remove from impact tool compared to normal sockets.
+Complaint – “Adapter is difficult to remove from impact tool compared to normal sockets”.

-My Response – For safety, impact sockets are designed in a way where you have to depress the spring-loaded lock pin, for both attaching and removing.A screwdriver, torx, etc. will work to depress the ball spring.
+My Response – For safety, impact sockets require depressing the spring-loaded lock pin, for both attaching and removal.A screwdriver, torx, etc. will work to depress the ball spring.